 EDUC 6401.
-Applying Educational Media and Technology.
+Foundations in Educational Technology.
 3 Credits.

 Theory and practice of educational technology.
 Key characteristics of different media, principles of application, and issues concerning their appropriate use.

 EDUC 6402.
-Computers in Education and Human Development.
+Trends and Issues in Emerging Technologies.
 3 Credits.

-The design, development, integration, and use of multimedia resources in education and training settings.
-Students examine and critique multimedia technologies, develop instructional materials, and create a unit or module that applies instructional design theory.
+The design, development, integration, and use of digital learning in education and training settings.
+Students examine and critique digital technologies, develop instructional materials, and design a unit or module for digital learning.

 EDUC 6406.
 Instructional Design.
 3 Credits.